Sessions

 agent = Mistri.agent("claude-opus-4-8", session:)

-# Later, in another process: reload by id and continue.
+# Next week, in another process: reload by id and pick up mid-course.

 reloaded = Mistri::Session.new(store:, id: session.id)